This guide is designed to help you find and choose a funeral director in Melbourne.

 If you have a large family which plans to visit the deceased only to later find out the viewing can only happen in a different region of Melbourne because that’s where the body is being stored, this can be a frustrating experience.

 Cemetery, Crematorium and Memorial Park Venues in Melbourne

 Lastly, if you would like to have a dual service that starts at the funeral home chapel and then moves on to the crematorium or graveside, you should also think about where the funeral home is in relation to your desired final venue.
 You don’t want friends and family having to drive long distances to reach the cemetery or crematorium for the final committal ceremony.

 The main cemeteries, memorial gardens and crematoria in Melbourne are:

 That’s it.
 We hope you’ve found this guide on finding and selecting a funeral director in Melbourne helpful.
-If you have any questions for us, feel free to email us at email@example.com or leave us a comment below.
+If you’ve found a funeral director and would now like help finding a funeral celebrant, see our Melbourne Funeral Celebrants Guide or go directly to our dedicated search page for Funeral Celebrants in Melbourne.
+And if you have any questions for us, feel free to email us at email@example.com or leave us a comment below.

 Get peace of mind and write your will for free in less than 10 minutes.